spring-projects/spring-integration/README.md

     git clone git://github.com/spring-projects/spring-integration.git
     cd spring-integration
     ./gradlew build

+**NOTE:** While Spring Integration runs with Java SE 6 or higher, a Java 8 compiler is required to build the project.

 If you encounter out of memory errors during the build, increase available heap and permgen for Gradle: